 The organising and scientific committee of GeMANE 4 (in alphabetical order) consisted of Megan Cifarelli (Manhattanville College, USA), Katrien De Graef (Ghent University, Belgium), Agnès Garcia-Ventura (University Autònoma of Barcelona, Spain), Heidi Kovanen (University of Helsinki, Finland), Evelien Vanderstraeten (University of Helsinki, Finland), and Saana Svärd (University of Helsinki, Finland), who acted as Chair of the committee.

-GeMANE 4 lasted two days and featured 29 communications delivered by scholars from various universities in fifteen countries, namely, Argentina, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Italy, Malta, Russia, Spain, the United Kingdom and the United States of America.
+GeMANE 4 lasted two days and featured 29 communications delivered by scholars from various universities in fifteen countries, namely, Argentina, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Italy, Malta, Ukraine, Spain, the United Kingdom and the United States of America.
 Each speaker was asked to deliver the communication in 5 minutes, leaving ample time for discussion.
 This was greatly appreciated by all participants, who took active part in lively and fruitful debates revolving mainly around methodological and theoretical approaches to gender within the framework of ancient Near Eastern studies.
 As in the previous meetings, the atmosphere was collegial and friendly, despite some healthy differences of opinion.

 The scientific program was organised in four thematic sessions: